halkyonio/hal/README.md

 After installing `hal`, the following steps allows to create and deploy a project to a cluster.
 **Note**: this assumes that you are connected to a Halkyon-enabled OpenShift/Kubernetes cluster.

-###1 Scaffold the Spring Boot applications
+### 1 Scaffold the Spring Boot applications

  - Create a development folder on your laptop
 `mkdir haldemo && cd haldemo`

-Create a new project using the REST HTTP `rest` template proposed by the scaffolding tool:
+Create a new project using the HTTP `rest` template proposed by the scaffolding tool:

 ```
 hal component spring-boot \